percevalw/pygetsource/README.md

 # pygetsource

-`pygetsource` is a Python decompiler, aiming to convert compiled bytecode instructions back into Python code.
+`pygetsource` is a decompiler for Python 3, aiming to convert compiled bytecode instructions back into Python code.

 ## Overview